JustAboutJeff/who_run_it/README.md

 ##About

-Phase 3 Final Project for DevBootcamp (Chicago, IL)
+A Final Group Project for Dev Bootcamp (Chicago, IL)

-Original idea by Jeff Belser - With over 30 million runners in the US, the app was pitched as a new take on existing running club sites to promote social running activities.
-Original inspiration was to provide a method to notify and connect runners of similar abilities, paces and mileage preferences in their area.
+Original idea by Jeff Belser - a distance runner who moved to Chicago for Dev Bootcamp and struggled to find other runners to share a jog with outside the formalized running club schedules.

-Application uses both email and sms text messages to alert users of running events close to their chosen locations.
-Users are able to create multiple locations for alerts.
-Once notified, users are able to commit to particular runs and save favorite running routes for future use.
+With over 30 million runners in the US, the app was pitched as a tool to facilitate the social future of running.
+Who Run It allows runners to share their runs and join other runs that match their available time slots, pace and/or distance preference, and geographic location.

 ##Install